ecmwf/aviso/docs/source/reference/triggers.rst

         url: http://my.endpoint.com/api

 This is the basic configuration.
 More parameters can be specified to customise the CloudEvents message.
-More info the reference documentation.
+More info in the reference documentation.

 The CloudEvents message sent would look like the following: